Available for projects · Remote from the US · Working with teams worldwide

 • AI is a tool, not a strategy.

-I reach for it when the input space is genuinely open-ended.
+I reach for it when the input space is open-ended or the maintenance cost of rules is growing faster than the team.
 When a deterministic approach is simpler, cheaper, and more reliable, I’ll tell you and build it that way.
+Evals and cost ceilings from day one, not after the bill arrives.

 • Own the full stack of delivery.